christianmilson/Udacity-Algorithm-and-Data-Structure-Nanodegree/P1/explanation.md

 ## Project 5

-The task was to implement a blockchain
+The task was to implement a blockchain.

 For this approach i used a linked list

 Time Complexity is O(1) as the push operation occurs in constant time.